 Music Career Advisor

-Step-by-Step Actions For The Career-Minded Artiste
+Step-by-Step Actions For The Career-Mindful Artiste

 Hello, I’m Myron Bernard.

-music industry creatives are committed to taking ownership of their careers.
+who are committed to taking ownership of their careers.

 My work is not about shortcuts, hype, or chasing visibility.
-It’s about clarity, alignment,
+It’s about clarity, alignment, and making

-and making informed decisions in a music industry that rewards intention far more than chance.
+informed decisions in a music industry that rewards intention far more than chance.

-—before the industry forces those decisions upon them.
+the choices they make—before the industry forces those decisions upon them.

 I do not consider myself a coach.

 My role today is that of a personal mentor—someone who brings perspective, context, and lived experience into the conversation.
 I don’t motivate.
 I don’t prescribe formulas.
-I help artistes think clearly, see themselves honestly, and take responsibility for the direction they choose.
+I help artists think clearly, see themselves honestly, and take responsibility for the direction they choose.

-I was born in Detroit, Michigan, surrounded by the cultural gravity of music from the very beginning.
-The energy of Motown, the discipline of musicianship, and the power of sound as a unifying force were not abstract ideas to me—they were lived experiences.
+The energy of Motown, the discipline of musicianship, and the power of sound as a unifying force were

-My early years included time spent in and around legendary spaces such as Motown Records and United Sound Recording Studio, where I was exposed to the craft of live recording, the realities
+My early years included time spent in and around legendary spaces such as Motown Records and

-of studio work, and the presence of artists whose music shaped generations.
 These environments taught me that music is not only art—it is responsibility, collaboration, and intention.

-I was learning while working alongside musicians, engineers, and creatives who understood that what happens behind the scenes ultimately defines what the world hears.
+I was learning while working alongside musicians, engineers, and creatives who understood that what

-From Detroit to the global stage
+From Detroit to the Global Stage

-As my career evolved, I moved beyond the Motor City to Los Angeles, where I became deeply involved in the city’s music and entertainment ecosystem.
-There, my work expanded into artist representation, consultations, and global touring, taking me across multiple continents and cultures.
+As my career evolved, I moved beyond the Motor City to Los Angeles, where I became deeply involved in

 Tour management taught me lessons no classroom could:

-• How pressure reveals character
+- How pressure reveals character

-• How preparation determines longevity
+- How preparation determines longevity

-• How clarity offstage affects performance onstage
+- How clarity offstage affects performance onstage

-These experiences shaped my understanding of what sustainable careers actually require—and how easily talented people can lose themselves without the right perspective.
+These experiences shaped my understanding of what sustainable careers actually require—and how

-Today, I advise independent artistes, singer-songwriters, and creative professionals who want to navigate the modern music landscape with agency and self-awareness.
+Today, I advise independent artists, singer-songwriters, and creative professionals who want to navigate

 My work focuses on:

-• Defining musical and personal identity
+- Defining musical and personal identity

-• Understanding how mindset influences decision-making
+- Understanding how mindset influences decision-making

-• Developing visibility without distortion
+- Developing visibility without distortion

-• aligning creative ambition with real-world strategy
+- Aligning creative ambition with real-world strategy

-This includes acknowledging the role of modern tools—including AI and digital platforms—without surrendering authorship, voice, or responsibility.
+This includes acknowledging the role of modern tools—such as Alternative Intelligence (AI) and digital

-I share ongoing reflections, insights, and advisory guidance through MCAN, the Music Career Advisor iNewsletter—a private, evolving body of work designed for talent who want continuity, not noise.
+evolving body of work designed for talent who want continuity, not noise.

+This space is not about volume or frequency.
 It is about thinking well over time.

 I currently travel and reside between Stockholm, Sweden, and Los Angeles, California, allowing me to stay connected to both European and U.S. creative environments while maintaining a global view of how music careers are actually built today.